All You Need to Know About Identifying and Treating Sensitive Skin

 The Clinical Guide to Identifying,

-Understanding & Treating It
+Understanding & Caring for It

 Up to 70% of women and 60% of men report having sensitive skin — yet most are treating symptoms.
 Redness, burning, stinging after product use.
 These are not random reactions.
 They are signals from a compromised barrier.
 Here's what's actually happening and what to do about it.